top of page

 2. In a medium saucepan, combine lentils, water, and 1/2 teaspoon salt.
 Bring to a boil, then reduce the heat and simmer uncovered for 18–22 minutes until tender but not mushy.

-3. Drain any excess liquid and allow lentils to cool to room temperature.
+3. Drain any excess liquid and spread the lentils on a baking sheet or large plate to cool faster and prevent overcooking.

 4. In a small bowl, whisk together olive oil, lemon juice, Dijon mustard, garlic, oregano, remaining salt, and black pepper.